Do you ever wonder why a bunch of countries in Europe share the same money?

 - Lock in rates: If you’re a company that trades across borders, use forward contracts to hedge against ECB rate changes.

-- use the single market: One euro eliminates a costly layer of financial friction.
+- put to work the single market: One euro eliminates a costly layer of financial friction.

 For savers